MichaelLesirge/tic-tac-toe/HTML-CSS-JS/README.md

 # HTML-CSS-JS Web Tic-Tac-Toe Game
 Simple web tic-tac-toe with only HTML, CSS, and Vanilla JavaScript.
-I thought before I use any JS libaries I would get comfortabley with the base langauge first.
+I thought before I use any JS libraries I would get comfortable with the base language first.

 Open without any download on [Githack](https://raw.githack.com/michael-lesirge/tic-tac-toe/main/HTML-CSS-JS/) (Make sure to ctrl+shift+r to reload static files)

-## Speical Features
+## Special Features
 - Only one with GUI
 - Custom board creation and custom win condition